Mundaring railway line: Name variation

 There was confusion in the naming of the Mahogany Creek Deviation.
-The Mahogany Creek railway stopping place was on the Mundaring Branch Railway between Glen Forrest and Mundaring.
+The Mahogany Creek railway stopping place was on the Mundaring branch between Glen Forrest and Mundaring.
 However the Mahogany Creek Deviation was the incorrect name for the new line that followed the line of the Jane Brook to Mount Helena.
 It was on the second route of the Eastern Railway constructed in the 1880s to early 1890s, and it passed through the Swan View Tunnel, well to the north of the original Mahogany Creek stopping place and the creek itself.

 Connections

-The Branch commenced at Bellevue railway station, moving up the slope to Greenmount.
+The branch commenced at Bellevue railway station, moving up the slope to Greenmount.

 Steep gradients and deviation inclines occurred through to Glen Forrest.

 It connected with the newer line at Mount Helena.

-Mundaring was the junction point where the Mundaring Weir Branch Railway commenced.
+Mundaring was the junction point where the Mundaring Weir branch railway commenced.

 Timetabled passenger services on this branch (until closure in early 1954) tended to terminate at Sawyers Valley.

 Closure

-Traffic ceased running in 1954; the line was closed by Parliament in 1966.
+Traffic ceased running in 1954; the line was closed by Parliament in 1966, the closure including divestment of the land of the rail route to the local council.

 Following closure, it eventually became part of the Railway Reserve Heritage Trail.